UPDATE Turns out Guillaume K. Ross also had related discoveries. Check out his presentation here. Follow him: @gepeto42

 As I clicked the click me link I was prompted with a nice dialog asking me if I really want to call 0000.

 I didn't have much as this point and I was not looking for a security issue, just trying out the tel thing.
-As Apple likes to change stuff and make it better I thought: Hey, maybe Apple has its own RFC for tel!.
+As Apple likes to change stuff for no reason I thought: Hey, maybe Apple has its own RFC for tel!.
 And I was right: here it is.

 Apple's documentation on the tel scheme is really short and easy to read.
 While reading the first paragraph something caught my attention: